Oil, weak German data drag on stocks; Brazil sinks

 Government bond yields were lower after the business climate index in Germany, the Euro zone's largest economy, fell to its lowest level in almost two years.

-MSCI's all-country world equity index was down 0.13 percent.
-The FTSEurofirst 300 index of top European shares closed down 0.59 percent, erasing early gains. [.EU]
+MSCI's all-country world equity index .MIWD00000PUS was down 0.13 percent.
+The FTSEurofirst 300 index .FTEU3 of top European shares closed down 0.59 percent, erasing early gains. [.EU]

 U.S. 10-year Treasury notes inched up 4/32 in price to yield 2.259 percent.
 Germany's 10-year note yield fell to 0.869 percent.

-The dollar index, which tracks the greenback against a basket of six major currencies, fell 0.21 percent to 85.55.
+The dollar index .DXY, which tracks the greenback against a basket of six major currencies, fell 0.21 percent to 85.55.

 Brazil suffered big losses after Rousseff defeated Aecio Neves this weekend.
-Brazilian stocks plunged 2.6 percent to seven-month lows, with state-run oil company Petrobras down 12.3 percent, and banks' shares off 4 to 6 percent.
+Brazilian stocks plunged 2.6 percent to seven-month lows .BVSP, with state-run oil company Petrobras down 12.3 percent, and banks' shares off 4 to 6 percent.

 On the upside, Europe's bank stress tests beat market expectations, with only one in five of the region's top lenders failing at the end of last year, and many have since repaired their finances, results released on Sunday showed.